bluegenes/bluegenes.github.io/_posts/2020-04-22-mkdocs-github-actions.md

 Looks like we can start from [GitHub Actions for GitHub Pages](https://github.com/peaceiris/actions-gh-pages).
 Since dammit and elvers are both project repositories, I'll just go through the `project` instructions.

-1. Add a workflow file: `.github/workflows/gh-pages.yml`
+First, add a workflow file: `.github/workflows/gh-pages.yml` that contains the build and deploy instructions.

-This file should contain the build and deploy instructions.
-This file works with the [material theme](https://github.com/squidfunk/mkdocs-material).
+This particular file works with the [material theme](https://github.com/squidfunk/mkdocs-material):
 ```
 name: build and deploy mkdocs to github pages